xamarin/xamarin-forms-samples/UserInterface/Animation/Custom/README.md

 ---
 name: Xamarin.Forms - Custom Animations
-description: "The Animation class is the building block of all Xamarin.Forms animations, with the extension methods in the ViewExtensions class creating... #ui"
+description: "The Animation class is the building block of all Xamarin.Forms animations, with the extension methods in the ViewExtensions class creating...
+(UI)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - ui
 urlFragment: userinterface-animation-custom
 ---
 # Custom Animations